November 13, 2013: Apple and Samsung head back to court to determine how much the Korean company must pay for copying

 The Apple vs. Samsung smartphone battle is over?

 Today, the legal war between Apple and Samsung finally appears to be over.
-After waging war against each other in the courtroom for over seven years, the two sides finally agreed to a settlement back in January 2018.
+After waging war against each other in the courtroom for more than seven years, the two sides finally agreed to a settlement in January 2018.
 It’s not totally clear how much Samsung had to pay Apple.
 However, the settlement meant the end of all remaining claims and counterclaims.

 The two continue to compete in the smartphone market.
 And Samsung occasionally takes shots at Apple in its advertising.

 Who do you think is winning the smartphone battle between Samsung and Apple here in 2019?
 Let us know in the comments below.